Study Accounting in UK

 • Global recognition: UK accounting degrees are respected worldwide

-• Professional exemptions: Many courses offer credits toward ACCA qualification, CIMA certification, and Chartered Accountant UK pathways
+• Professional exemptions: Many courses offer credits toward ACCA qualification, CIMA certification, and the Chartered Accountant UK pathways

 • Industry exposure: Opportunities for accounting internships UK and placements at prestigious firms enhance employability